-The Aviation Support Branch provides airborne support to San Andreas State Police.
+The Aviation Command provides airborne support to San Andreas State Police.

-Today the Aviation Support Branch has 6 PolAir aircraft - 5 helicopters and 1 fixed wing.
-The aircraft are fitted with a mixture of high tech thermal imaging equipment, on board computers, realtime video feeds to ground stations, search lights, and rescue winched.
+Today the Aviation Command has 6 PolAir aircraft - 5 helicopters and 1 fixed wing.
+The aircraft are fitted with a mixture of high-tech thermal imaging equipment, onboard computers, real-time video feeds to ground stations, searchlights, and rescue winches.

-The Aviation Support Branch provides a range of services including targeting serious, major and organised crime and counter terrorism matters, crime operations, search and rescue, emergencies and the investigation of aviation fatalities across San Andreas.
+The Aviation Command provides a range of services including targeting serious, major and organised crime and counter-terrorism matters, crime operations, search and rescue, emergencies and the investigation of aviation fatalities across San Andreas.

-To be employed at the Aviation Support Branch you have to be a true all-rounder, possessing a high level
+To be employed at the Aviation Command you have to be a true all-rounder, possessing a high level

-To join the Bicycle Squad, officers require a set fitness standard.
-In addition officers must undertake an intensive, externally accredited training course at the San Andreas State Police Academy to develop and ensure that certain skills and competency levels are met.
+To join the Bicycle Squad, Troopers require a set fitness standard.
+In addition, Troopers must undertake an intensive, externally accredited training course at the San Andreas State Police Academy to develop and ensure that certain skills and competency levels are met.

 Part of this training incorporates certain aspects of bicycle and equipment maintenance, rules and regulations and strategic considerations.
 The San Andreas police fleets of mountain bikes are state of the art and designed by experienced Bicycle Squad officers specifically for policing duties.